-Additional PI Restrictions for STTR Only - If the Phase I project was an STTR grant, then the Phase II application must be submitted for an STTR award and the PI's primary employment may be with the small business or the research institution.
+- i.
+Additional PI Restrictions for STTR Only If the Phase I project was an STTR grant, then the Phase II application must be submitted for an STTR award and the PI's primary employment may be with the small business or the research institution.
 However, the small business must still provide technical control and oversight of the project.
-If the PI is employed by the research institution, their primary employment (at least 20 hours per week) must be with the research institution in order to qualify under STTR.
+Primary employment with the small business means that no less than 20 hours per week is spent in the employment of the small business during the conduct of the project and no more than 19 hours per week spent in the employment with the research institution means that no less than 20 hours per week is spent in the employment with the research institution means that no less than 20 hours per week is spent in the employment of the research institution during the conduct of the project and no more than 19 hours per the employment of the research institution during the conduct of the project and no more than 19 hours per week spent in the employment of the research institution during the conduct of the project and no more than 19 hours per the employment of the spent in the employment of the research institution during the conduct of the project and no more than 19 hours per week spent in the employment of another organization. - ii.
 Beginning with the PI, provide a profile for each senior/key person proposed.
 Each senior/key person must be aware that he/she is included in the grant application and must agree to perform the work if awarded.
 A senior/key person is any individual who contributes in a substantive, measurable way to the scientific/technical development or execution of the project, whether or not a salary is proposed for this individual.
 Subawardees and consultants must be included if they meet this definition.
-For each senior/key person provide:
+For each senior/key person provide: - Biographical Sketch.

-Biographical Sketch.

 Complete a biographical sketch for each senior/key person and attach to the "Attach Biographical Sketch" field in each profile.
-The biographical information for each person must not exceed 2 pages when printed on 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include:

-Education and Training.
-Undergraduate, graduate and postdoctoral training, provide institution, major/area, degree and year.

-Research and Professional Experience: Beginning with the current position list, in chronological order, professional/academic positions with a brief description.
+The biographical information for each person must not exceed two pages when printed on 8.5" x 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include: - Education and Training.
+Undergraduate, graduate and postdoctoral training, provide institution, major/area, degree and year. - Research and Professional Experience: Beginning with the current position list, in chronological order, professional/academic positions with a brief description. - Publications.
+Provide a list of up to ten publications most closely related to the proposed project.
+For each publication, identify the names of all authors

-Publications.
-Provide a list of up to 10 publications most closely related to the proposed project.
-For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.
+(in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.